aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2016/aspose-words-for-java-16-8-0-release-notes/_index.md

 }
 {{< /highlight >}}

-Base property LoadOptions.WebRequestTimeout is marked as obsolete and will be removed in several releases.
+Base property LoadOptions.WebRequestTimeout is marked as obsolete and will be removed in numerous releases.
 If you need to specify web request timeout use HtmlLoadOptions.WebRequestTimeout property.

 Use case: